neelsg/lithium/SPEC.md

 *Last updated 2019-05-07*

+This spec was highly inspired by the [Go Programming Language Specification](https://golang.org/ref/spec)

 ## Doctype indicator

 The first line of a Lithium source file must start with the character sequence